Saw-YanLinOo/messaging/README.md

 ## Acknowledgements

 - Inspired by various online resources, including tutorials and open-source projects.
 - Special thanks to Asst.
-Prof. Sa-nga Songmuang for the guidance and support.
+Prof. Sa-nga Songmuang for the support.

 ---

 Feel free to ask me any additional features or specific requirements of this project.
-Thank.